 Ben trained in internal medicine at the Beth Israel Deaconess Medical Center and in infectious diseases at the Brigham & Women’s and Massachusetts General Hospitals, Harvard Medical School.
 His post-doctoral studies with Elliott Kieff focused on Epstein-Barr virus oncoprotein LMP1-mediated canonical NF-kB pathway activation.
 He performed the first siRNA screen of the canonical LMP1/NF-kB pathway and identified LMP1 genome-wide canonical NF-kB targets.

 Ben began his independent laboratory at the Brigham & Women’s in 2012.
 His research has been supported by the the NIH, a Burroughs Wellcome Career Award in Medical Sciences, an American Cancer Society Research Scholarship, the Starr Cancer foundation, the Grunebaum Foundation, and the Harvard Catalyst.
 He has been awarded the Jeffrey Modell Prize for Harvard Graduate Program in Immunology best thesis, the Thaler Award for Research in Immunocompromised Patients, the Finland Award for Excellence in Research, the Kass Award for Excellence in Clinical Medicine, the International Herpesvirus Workshop Priscilla Schaffer Memorial Award and a Chair’s Research Award.
 He was elected to the American Society of Clinical Investigation in 2020.
 He was promoted to Associate Professor in 2021.

 Ben enjoys teaching, and received a Derek Bok teaching award for undergraduate education in immunology.
-He is the Associate Chair of the Harvard Virology graduate program (http://www.hms.harvard.edu/dms/virology/), and teaches in several virology program courses.
-He is an Associate Member of the Broad Institute of Harvard and MIT, a member of the Dana-Farber/ Harvard Cancer Center, and is on the advisory boards for the Harvard/MIT MD-PhD and Health Sciences and Technology programs.
-He is also a member of the Virology Editorial board.
+He is the Associate Chair of the Harvard Virology graduate program (http://www.hms.harvard.edu/dms/virology/), and teaches in several virology program courses, including as the course director of Virology 201, “Current Topics in Virology”.
+He is an Associate Member of the Broad Institute of Harvard and MIT, a member of the Dana-Farber/ Harvard Cancer Center, and is on the advisory boards for the Harvard/MIT MD-PhD and Health Sciences and Technology programs and on the Harvard Division of Medical Sciences Standing Committee on Higher Degrees in Medical Sciences.
+He is also a member of the editorial boards of Virology and of Tumor Virology, and is a PLoS Pathogens Associate Editor.
 He is a Member of the American Society of Clinical Investigation.
+He is a standing member of the NIH HIV Coinfection and Cancer (HCAC) study section.
 He attends on the Brigham & Women’s and Dana Farber Immunocompromised Host infectious disease inpatient consult service.